Don’t say “Action!” just yet…

 Questions to ask before producing your video

 Whether this is the first time or the twenty-first time you’re producing a video or multimedia project for your organization, knowing what questions to ask can save you on time, planning, and budget.
-And taking the time to ask these questions will help to ensure that the product you get is the product you need.
-By providing this information to your production company, you will enable them to better target your needs, your audience and your budget to help Tell The Story.
+Taking the time to ask these questions will help to ensure that the product you get is the product you need.
+By providing this information to your production company, you will enable them to better target your needs, your audience and your budget to help Tell Your Story.

 Questions to ask yourself before beginning your Video Production…